 Problem 1: Make one color look like two or more, Irwin Rubin in his signature gray shirt, teaching Color Theory at Cooper Union, c. late 1980s — 1990s

-Rubin amassed a collection of antiques, antiquities, and oddities throughout his adult life.
-His interest in collecting emerged out of weekly childhood visits to the Brooklyn Museum, a National Geographic subscription, and a 1941 encounter with the Hearst Family Collection at Gimbels Department Store.
+Rubin amassed a notable collection of antiques, antiquities, and oddities throughout his adult life.
+His interest in collecting emerged out of weekly childhood visits to the Brooklyn Museum, a National Geographic subscription, and a 1939 encounter with the Hearst Family Collection at Gimbels Department Store.
 As a young man he had an informal mentorship with H. Khan Monif, a renowned dealer of Islamic art and illuminated manuscripts.

 Guided by color and an attention to craftsmanship, rather than following any one area of specialization, Rubin’s collection included Persian calligraphy and miniatures, Native American baskets, Kachina dolls, buttons, stick pins, folk art, Victorian furniture, and Victorian miniatures.
 Rubin considered two historic houses that he lived in and worked to restore — an 1880s neo-Grec brownstone in Park Slope, and Brambleworth, an 1847 stone Gothic Revival cottage in Mount Kisco, NY — as part of his collection.
 Rubin was fascinated by all things miniature — the smaller the better — and his unfulfilled dream was to build a miniature museum.